You must carefully read the whole of the following page.

 However, it is imperative that passengers are aware of the risk of Covid-19 transmission whilst taking part in a hot air balloon experience, such that passengers can make an informed choice about the experience and decide whether they wish to fly this year, or would prefer to defer until 2021.

-The picture above was taken during our one and only test flight on the 30th July, and illustrates one of our typical balloon baskets, carrying 16 passengers.
+The picture above was taken during a test flight on the 30th July, and illustrates one of our typical balloon baskets, carrying 16 passengers.
 If this close proximity with other passengers is likely to make you feel anxious or vulnerable, then perhaps you should consider not flying at present.

 For any flights undertaken this year (and perhaps beyond), passengers will be required to wear face masks, use hand sanitiser before boarding the balloon and again after landing, and declare themselves fit to fly and free of infection, to the best of their knowledge.
 Our crew are usually happy to help passengers climb aboard (who may otherwise have difficulty climbing into the basket, due to age, flexibility etc.), but at present we have advised our crew to avoid such close contact with passengers.
 Of course, couples may help each other to board, as usual.
 Multiple steps are built into the ends of the basket, similar to the one pictured in the middle of the basket above, which help with clambering into the compartments.